pupil1337/SteamTest/README.md

 # SteamTest
-UE5 Connect to Stream by OnlineSubsystemSteam
+UE5 Connect to Steam by OnlineSubsystem

 # What It Is?
 ### MultiplayerSessions -- Handing online multiplayer session.